gremerritt/personal-site/_pages/01_about.md

 permalink: /about/
 ---

 I am currently a graduate student at Boston University, where I'm working on completing a Master's Degree in Computer Engineering.
-I am especially interested in Machine Learning techniques and learning more about how they can be applied in the creation of cutting-edge technologies.
+I love building things with code, and experimenting with new technologies.
+When I'm not doing those things, I'm probably working on bikes or playing board games.

 Some interesting projects that I've worked on include: